-We dedicated team of Learning Support Assistants who work alongside students in the classroom as well as provide specialist interventions.
-Included in the team are external professionals who work at Trinity Academy on a weekly basis.
+We have two Deputy SENDCos who work with the SENDCo to oversee SEN provison throughout the school.
+We also have a dedicated team of Learning Support Assistants who work alongside students in the classroom as well as provide specialist interventions.
+Included in the team are Lead LSAs for all 4 areas of need and external professionals who work at Trinity Academy, including a Speech and Language Therapist and Creative Art Therapist.